 When customers walk into this neighborhood spot, they’re greeted with the camaraderie of a business that’s served locals for years and has a mutual love and respect for their customers and what they do.
 It’s hustling + bustling, and you need to know what you want — because the pace of ordering is quick but cozy.

-Nicolo’s bakes fresh Italian bread daily for both its customers and for wholesale.
-It doesn’t stop there, though.
+Nicolo’s bakes fresh Italian bread daily for both its retail and wholesale customers.
+The team doesn’t stop there, though.
 Nicolo’s is a go-to spot for lunch and dinner platters, catering, pizza, deli sandwiches and salads, and Italian specialties including pasta sauces and dishes.

 Bread + Bakery